 The general video presentation we are given was really well done, however audio definitely had room for improvement.

-I think for this film and its current price point, it is definitely worth check out for.
-The ‘Burbs is currently a Best Buy exclusive until August 16, 2016 and after that point it will be more widely available from other retailers.
+I think for this film and its current price point, it is definitely worth checking out.
+The ‘Burbs is available on Blu-ray today!